saulius334/KH007FizzBuzzTDDKata/README.md

 # KH007FizzBuzzTDDKata

 ## Original
-This is a practice kata for TDD,check the original link for more: <a>https://codingdojo.org/kata/FizzBuzz/</a>
+A practice kata for TDD,check the original link for more: <a>https://codingdojo.org/kata/FizzBuzz/</a>

 ## Installation